 Unaccompanied minors will not be released to anyone other than the adult listed on the child’s paperwork.

-Children under age 18 traveling to Haiti with an adult other than their parent(s) or legal guardian(s) must present a notarized letter from both parents or their legal guardian(s), stating that permission has been given for travel, the name of the person with whom the minor will be traveling and the dates of travel.
+Minors under age 18 traveling from Haiti, with a Haitian passport, alone, or with an adult other than their parent(s) or legal guardian(s), must present a notarized letter from both parents or their legal guardian(s), stating that permission has been given for travel, the name of the person with whom the minor will be traveling and the dates of travel.
+The following arrival forms must be completed:

 For minors 18 years of age and younger, traveling alone, a notarized parental letter of consent is recommended.
 In the case of organized group travel, the group leader must hold a letter of invitation by the organization the group will be visiting as well as how long the group will be staying.